shannon-heh/cos409-project/README.md

 ### Public endpoints

 - `/`: Home page
-  - Where the player starts by entering an alias
+  - Where the player begins the game by entering an alias
 - `/workshop`: Workshop page
   - Laid out as a virtual workshop, invites players to learn about sustainable materials for computer parts and drag & drop these materials to their worktable and "collect them"
 - `/garden`: Garden page